Why ride? Observations from the Raven Rock Ramble founder, David Cole

 - Not that expensive.
-OK, it's 40 bucks, but, you'll get a receipt for the charitable part of your entry fee (around $28) and you get the aforementioned awesome t-shirt, food, and perhaps other freebies.
+OK, it's 50 bucks, but nowadays that's pretty cheap and you get the aforementioned awesome t-shirt, food, and an incredible Special Offer if you happen to be an organ donor.
 I like to think that you'll find the ride to be very worthwhile.

 - Maps and cue sheets.
 Admittedly, not really a reason to ride but a spoiler if it's done poorly.
 The route will be marked so you can't possibly get lost.
 The cue sheet will be detailed with road names, numbers, and comments, and the location of sag stops and stores will be clearly marked.
 The maps and cue sheets are posted on the Routes page so you can ride the route again at a later time if you so choose.

 - The mobile app.
 Yes, this ride has its own mobile app that you really want to install on your smarthphone.
 Perhaps most importantly, it allows you to notify the director of your location should you need help.
-It does lots of other cool stuff, too.
+It does lots of other cool stuff, too, like seeing the weather and where your friends are on the route.
 Check it out.

 - A worthy cause.
-100% of the net proceeds from the Raven Rock Ramble goes to patients at the UNC Kidney Center who have urgent needs.
-Your participation and your donation make a huge difference to folks who, say, have to choose between paying their utility bill or paying for medications.
+100% of the net proceeds from the Raven Rock Ramble goes to the UNC Kidney Center for kidney awareness and patient outreach.
 Please see The Money page for details on how the funds are used and costs are controlled.